Texas coral snake: Behavior

 All coral snakes are shy, secretive animals, typically nocturnal.
 They spend most of their time hiding in leaf litter, under logs.
 They can be seen crawling on the surface, after heavy rains, when the nighttime temperatures rise above 78 F.

 When grabbed suddenly, or sometimes just when touched, they may thrash about, swing around, and bite.

 Diet

-The primary diet of the Texas coral snake consists of other snakes, primarily earth snakes, and other small fossorial species.
+The primary diet of the Texas coral snake consists of other snakes, primarily small fossorial species, but it is also known to prey on venomous snakes such as copperheads (genus Agkistrodon).
 It is cannibalistic.
 It also occasionally eats small lizards, but the consumption of rodents by coral snakes is rare.

 Reproduction

 The Texas coral snake is oviparous.

 Mimicry

 Other nonvenomous snakes resemble the Texas coral snake as a form of Batesian mimicry.
 In the United States only, all three species of venomous coral snakes (Micruroides euryxanthus, Micrurus fulvius, and Micrurus tener) can be identified by the red rings contacting the yellow rings.
 A common mnemonic device is "red and yellow, kill a fellow.
 Red on black, friend of Jack".
 However, this mnemonic is not always accurate, due to the aforementioned color variations, and its usage is dangerous to both snakes and humans.